It wouldn’t make sense to risk your entire tank on a cheap heater, right?

 - Temperature Control – The first, and most obvious, use for an aquarium is for temperature control (duh).
 That said, it is sometime much more complicated than setting your heater to 78° and calling it a day.
 For example, my Cory Catfish breeding tank requires specific temperature fluctuations each to to induce breeding.

-- Stability: Whether you have a cool LED light or metal halides that sometimes feel as though they’re burning at the temperature of the sun, every light puts off some level of heat.
-When these lights go off at night, water temperatures can fluctuate dramatically (and if there’s one thing that’s bad for a tank, it’s temperature swings).
-A heater helps keep the water temperature at a stable level regardless or room temperature or tank lighting.
+- Stability: Whether you have a cool LED light or searing-hot metal halides, every light puts off some level of heat.
+When these lights go off at night, water temperatures can fluctuate significantly.
+A heater helps keep the water temperature at a stable level regardless of room temperature or tank lighting.

 There are several types of aquarium heaters available on the market.
-In this summary, we will go over the five most common types of heaters and their intended use.
+In this summary, we will go over the five most common types of heaters that you may come across while shopping.

 Immersible heaters are usually hung over the top edge of the aquarium into the water.
 As a result, a tank with an open hood is usually required.
 Immersible heaters are generally made of glass, which can pose a few issues.